• Skip to primary navigation

 This flourless cake is made with cornmeal and almond flour.
 Topped with a sweet and tart lemon syrup and a dusting of icing sugar.
 By far the best polenta cake we have ever eaten.

 I love lemon desserts, especially lemon curd.
 Tangy with a bit of sweetness.
-Perfect for pies, tarts, muffins, and lemon curd parfaits.
+Great for pies, tarts, muffins, and lemon curd parfaits.
 Did you know it also is the perfect filling for making easy lemon tarts?

 Lemon desserts are always a sure sign of spring.
 Perfect for Easter celebrations.
 My Ukrainian Cheesecake has a nice hit of lemon zest.
 It is also known as Ukrainian Easter sweet cheese or Syrnyk.

 Cornmeal was something I have loved since childhood.
 I would often just boil some up and eat it with sour cream.
 I know that may sound weird, but perhaps that is the Ukrainian in me.
+It was all about the savoury polenta dishes.
+Have you tried shrimp and grits?

 I had never tried a sweet polenta dessert recipe until I made this lemon cornmeal cake.
 In fact, I didn’t even know you could use polenta in cakes.